ksinha49/ai-workloads/README.md

 Step Function workflow that depends on the `file-ingestion` stack to copy a file to the IDP bucket and wait for text extraction.
 It then generates summaries and merges them back with the original PDF.

+#### prompt-engine
+Loads templates from a DynamoDB table, renders them with the provided variables and forwards the final prompt to the router service.

 #### llm-router
 Routes prompts to Amazon Bedrock or local Ollama using heuristic, predictive and